wabubby/Econ-Obsidian/CIE 3M1a/Supply Elasticity Determinants.md

 	- some sellers can ride out price decreases by saving their products
 	- not the case for perishables
 - Cost factors
-	- increasing production has major ramifcations to be considered
+	- increasing production has major ramifications to be considered

 #Supply